denten-books/plain-text/main.md

 Latour shows pretty convincingly that the laboratory participants closest to the material conditions of knowledge production are at the same time, most marginalized members of the group.
-Lab technicians handle the matter of mass spectrometers and bioassays in contrast to Ph.D. holders who spend most of their time handling inscription devices like printers and computer consoles.
+Lab technicians handle the matter of mass spectrometers and bioassays.
+Ph.D. holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.

-Although much cited in the study of culture, science, and technology, the book had curiously little impact on the study of literature, even though Latour and Wollgar borrowed much the other way around.
+Although much cited in the study of culture, science, and technology, *Laboratory Life* had curiously little impact on the study of literature, even though Latour and Wollgar borrowed much the other way around.
 In the 1986 postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended [@latour1986, 273]."
 Similarly, research in the social study of science should be aimed at the "contingent character of objectification practices."
 Science, on their view, is itself a type of a literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation [@latour1986, 273]."
 Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour1986, 47-53].
-Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralist.
-Where Jaques Derrida could offhand remark "everything is a text," Woolgar and Latour make concrete the literal transformation of matter into text.
+Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralists.
+Where Jacques Derrida could offhand remark that "everything is a text," Woolgar and Latour make concrete the literal transformation of matter into text.
 No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as a literary system.

 The conventional way to understand Woolgar and Latour brings the interpreter into the laboratory, breaking the illusion of scientific objectivity: instead of "discovering" facts, scientist socially construct them.
 Paradoxically, as Latour and Woolgar worked to undermine the empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
 To "read" the laboratory, the researchers had to be there, in person, observing and taking notes.
 The laboratory opens up to them through a careful micro-ethnography.
 The reader gets to examine floor plans, research samples, dialog transcriptions, publication patterns, and other evidentiary materials.

-#### Textual iceberg is huge, we are only contributing to its growth

-Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
-The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
-Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
-Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exogesic mode of scholarship unsustainable.
-The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
-There no winners in such an arm race between footnotes, only eventual irrelevance.

-Literature of the hospital.
-Literature in the hospital.
-In the law office.
+To view Woolgar and Latour as scholars of literature is to open up the floodgates of textuality.
+The laboratory, the court, the hospital--these institutions cannot be reduced to text, but they are in part, literary systems.
-Texts are the salient currency of human life.
-Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every kitchen recipe, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of literary material.
+Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every restaurant meal, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of textual material.
 The task of the literary scholar becomes to make visible that textual undercurrent, to follow and to map its movements across culture, to expose the mechanisms of its mutation and locomotion.
+It is an exciting prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
+Or to see the legal system as a process of literary discovery, were legions of attorneys and paralegals pore over terabytes of textual material, transforming inscription into evidence.
+That is not all these institutions are, but they are also that.

 #### Dealing with textuality

-Canon formation as an adaptive strategy to deal with textual proliferation.
+Such textual proliferation comes at a cost.
+Until recently, the bread and butter of literary scholars has been close reading: the Canon formation as an adaptive strategy to deal with textual proliferation.
 New forms and tools.